MAJOR – Nursing

 Bachelor of Science in Nursing

 In accordance with the Schreiner University’s Mission Statement and the American Nurses Association’s (2003) definition of BSN nursing, Schreiner University’s BSN Program is committed to advancing the nursing profession through the holistic educational preparation of health professionals to develop and produce quality graduates who are nurse leaders, lifelong learners, and are dedicated to the protection, promotion, and optimization of health and abilities, prevention of illness and injury, alleviation of suffering through the diagnosis and treatment of human response, and advocacy in the care of individuals, families, communities, and populations through the provision of safe, competent nursing care.

-- A minimum overall GPA of 3.0 in all pre-requisite coursework, with a “B” or better for all math and science courses
+Official transcripts of all undergraduate coursework completed.
+A minimum overall GPA of 3.0 in all prerequisite coursework, with a “B” or better for all math and science courses.

 *Find more details in the BSN Handbook